Posts Tagged ‘identity’

 Examples:

 Frank McCourt, “Angela’s Ashes.”
 McCourt grew up in Ireland with a father steeped in alcohol.
-The book is a scene by scene portrayal of this journey of a boy trying to learn who he is and how he is supposed to head out into life.
+The book is all about a boy learning who he is and how he is supposed to head out into life.

 Jeanette Walls, “Glass Castle.”
 She went from ragamuffin adventurer child to successful television personality, two extremely different identities.
 Thanks to great writing, she turns her struggle into a wonderful read, but underneath it all, she is traveling the same road we all must, to go from zero to 20.